 That sounds more like Alvin Lucier.
 I mean to say, it sounds more like a scientific experiment with a result that's fascinating, but it's alarmingly close to an object.
-In other words, what you're describing is something that separates it from the rest of the room, so that your way of looking is changed, and you could look anwhere.
+In other words, what you're describing is something that separates it from the rest of the room, so that your way of looking is changed, and you could look anywhere.

-RICHARD KOSTELANETZ has published Conversing with Cage (Limelight) and John Cage (Allen Lane, new edition) a documentary monograph that will be reissued in paperback next year.
-His essays On Innovative Art(ist)s will appear in 1991.
+RICHARD KOSTELANETZ has published Conversing with Cage (Limelight) and John Cage, a documentary monograph that will be reissued in paperback next year.
+His essays, On Innovative Art(ist)s will appear next year.